 Vega (Implied Volatility)

-The poor man’s covered call has negative vega exposure, meaning it generally benefits from decreasing implied volatility.
+This strategy has negative vega exposure, meaning it generally benefits from decreasing implied volatility.
 This occurs because the long-term option typically has higher vega than the short-term option.
 Therefore, a decrease in implied volatility will hurt the long call more than it helps the short call.

 For volatility skew, if the implied volatility of the short-term options is higher than that of longer-term options, this can be advantageous when initiating the position.